 In near proximity, guests can get basic provisions at the local grocery store.
 For those who want to enjoy a walk, or a coffee in the town of Sora, they can easily reach it with a ten-minute bus ride, the bus stop is conveniently located five minutes from the guest house.
 Guests can arrange to participate in all the activities, such as horse back riding, the visit to the cheese-making shepherd, the hike to the waterfall, the cooking class and many more, during their stay.

-The cooking class takes place in an organic farm restaurant in the Abruzzi National Park.
+The cooking class takes place in an organic farm restaurant in the Abruzzi National Park or directly at the guesthouse.
 ItalyCountryStay will drive you to the restaurant.
 The ride takes 25 minutes.
-You get to pick which cooking class you prefer, choices are between making homemade pasta, vegetable dishes, meat dishes or desserts.
-Lovely chef Teresa, who comes form this area, will instruct and guide you.
+In the cooking classes you will be making homemade pasta, vegetable dishes, meat dishes or desserts.
+Lovely chef Teresa, who comes from this area, will instruct and guide you.
 She runs the restaurant with all her passion.
 The restaurant tries to use mainly local and organic produce.
 You will taste the difference.
-After the class you will sit together and enjoy what we prepared.
+After the class you will sit together and enjoy what you prepared.

 Your holiday will take place in Perscosolido, Italy, at the foot of the mountains of Abruzzi National Park.
 The area is one of the most strikingly beautiful places in Italy; mountains, waterfalls, hiking trails, lakes, wildlife, and many interesting ruins, churches, castles and abbeys.
 Unlike most beautiful areas in Italy, this one is not filled with tourists.